Jesús Gallardo: 2022–2024: Second FIFA World Cup and 100th cap

 In October 2022, Gallardo was named in Mexico's preliminary 31-man squad for the World Cup, and in November, was ultimately included in the final 26-man roster.

 On 7 September 2024, he played his 100th international match, according to the Mexican Football Federation, in a 3–0 friendly win over New Zealand.

+On 25 January 2026, Gallardo appeared as captain in a 1–0 friendly victory over Bolivia.
+Gallardo was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.

 Style of play

 Gallardo is known for intensity, pace, and physical strength, allowing him to be both dangerous and intense during a whole match.
 FIFA described him as "Gallardo's many assets include his speed, ability to take people on and his selfless distribution.
 A regular source of assists and the archetypal team player, he is adept at pressing high up the pitch and catching opponents out of position."

 Starting off as a left-winger on the club level, former Mexico national team coach Juan Carlos Osorio used him on a more defensive position as left-back.
 With the arrival of new national team coach Gerardo Martino, he chose to keep him as a left-back.